SaaS Management FAQ

 What is SaaS license optimization?

 SaaS license optimization is the process of matching subscription quantities to actual usage, eliminating waste from unused or underutilized licenses.
-Most organizations over-license SaaS applications because they lack visibility into actual usage.
-Optimization involves identifying inactive users who have licenses they don't use, reclaiming those licenses, right-sizing subscription tiers based on feature usage, and consolidating overlapping applications.
-The goal is ensuring every license delivers value without paying for unused capacity.
+Most organizations over-license because they lack visibility into who is actually using what.
+Optimization identifies inactive users whose licenses can be reclaimed, right-sizes subscription tiers based on feature-level usage, and consolidates overlapping applications across the business.

 How do you identify unused SaaS licenses?